 On top of this, children all too often turn to drug use to remove the stress that comes with divorce; however, by doing so, these kids face complete and total downwards spirals.
 Many people who are now addicts admit that it all began with their parents’ divorce, and these individuals live with addiction their entire lives that tear apart their careers, futures, and even relationships.
 In fact, studies have linked substance abuse and stress to teen violence, so by preparing them for this change in their lives, you can prevent them from lashing out in an unhealthy way and ensure that they do not make mistakes that will haunt them throughout their entire lives over issues caused by your separation.

-In the end, the most important part of child custody in divorce is the child, and by putting differences aside and thinking about them first, you can help them to come to terms with a decision they had no part in.
+In the end, the most important part of child custody when dealing with divorce is the child, and by putting differences aside and thinking about them first, you can help them to come to terms with a decision they had no part in.
 Furthermore, you can take this divorce and turn it into a new beginning for everyone involved and learn to mature, improve, and grow from it.